m1n64/onlinestore-iquadart-test/README.md

 ```

 ```
-if you'r mysql password not a default, in .env file add your password in line
+if you'r mysql password not a 'password' or not a default, in .env file add your password in line
 DB_PASSWORD=
 ```